DanWahlin/CopilotAdventures/Challenges/2-Intermediate/The-Celestial-Alignment-of-Lumoria.md

 | Earthia     | 1             | 12742    |
 | Marsia      | 1.5           | 6779     |

-The planets are already sorted in order of their distance from the Lumorian Sun.
+The planets are already sorted in order of their distance from the Lumorian Sun, but you'll want to ensure that your code performs a sort in case the data changes in the future.

 2. **Light Dynamics:**
 - If a smaller planet is behind a larger planet (relative to the Lumorian Sun), it will be in the shadow and will receive no light (`None`).